osd: gracefully handle cluster network heartbeat failure

 themselves back up (bc they could communicate on the front-side).

-#2 Updated by Sage Weil over 7 years ago
+#2 Updated by Sage Weil almost 9 years ago

 One option: do not mark ourselves back up (after being wrongly marked down) unless we are able to successfully ping at least one of our peers.

 If the cluster net is completely broken, this will avoid flapping.

 However, if, say, our top-of-rack switch lost its uplink, we may be able to ping peers in our rack but not outside of it, in which case that won't work.
 Maybe we don't mark ourselves up unless we can ping >50% of our peers?
 Or some configurable threshold?